newmuis/amphtml-story/extensions/amp-story/amp-story.md

-# This is an older version of the STAMP HTML Spec #
+# This is an older version of amp-story #

 Please see https://github.com/ampproject/amphtml/blob/master/extensions/amp-story/amp-story.md